-- 3.3 The Local Plan contains 12 strategic planning policies, 47 development management policies, and allocates a total of 14 sites for development through two further policies: - Policy AL01 Housing Site Allocations - Market housing (9 sites) - Self-build and Custom housebuilding (3 sites) - Policy AL02 Employment Land Allocations - Employment (2 sites) - 3.4 Strategic policy shows how development needs will be met within the borough and provides the strategic response required to issues of climate change and climate resilience, flood risk, the Green Belt, the natural and historic environment, health and wellbeing, transport and infrastructure needs. - 3.5 Policy SP01 sets out the presumption in favour of sustainable development reaffirming the Council's commitment to the implementation of national planning policy at the local level. - 3.6 Policy SP02 defines the settlement hierarchy and establishes the overall approach to development in each settlement.
-The approach taken closely follows that of the adopted Core Strategy with relatively minor modifications, and follows a recent review of settlement sustainability: - Main Towns (Tier 1) these provide the focus for future growth in the borough and accommodate the majority of new development (Nelson, Colne and Barnoldswick) - Local Service Centres (Tier 2) these will play a supporting role to the Main Towns and accommodate levels of new development to serve a localised catchment (Barrowford Brierfield and Earby) - Rural Service Centres (Tier 3) these settlements will provide the focus for growth in rural areas (Fence, Foulridge, Kelbrook and Sough, and Trawden) - Rural Villages (Tier 4) these settlements will accommodate development primarily to meet local needs (Barley, Blacko, Higham, Laneshaw Bridge, Newchurch-in-Pendle and Spen Brook, Roughlee and Crow Trees, and Salterforth).
+- 3.3 The Local Plan contains 12 strategic planning policies, 46 development management policies, and allocates a total of 14 sites for development through two further policies: - Policy AL01 Housing Site Allocations - 9 for market housing - 3 for self and custom-build housing - Policy AL02 Employment Land Allocations - 2 for employment - 3.4 Strategic policy directs how development needs will be met within the borough, the strategic response required to issues of climate change and climate resilience, flood risk, the Green Belt, the natural and historic environment, health and wellbeing, transport and infrastructure needs.
+Policy SP01 sets out the presumption in favour of sustainable development reaffirming the Council's commitment to the implementation of national planning policy at the local level.
+Policy SP02 defines the settlement hierarchy and establishes the overall approach to development in each settlement.
+The approach taken closely follows that of the adopted Core Strategy with relatively minor modifications, and follows a recent review of settlement sustainability: - Main Towns (tier 1) these provide the focus for future growth in the borough and accommodate the majority of new development (Nelson, Colne and Barnoldswick) - Local Service Centres (tier 2) these will play a supporting role to the Main Towns and accommodate levels of new development to serve a localised catchment (Barrowford Brierfield and Earby) - Rural Service Centres (tier 3) these settlements will provide the focus for growth in rural areas (Fence, Foulridge, Kelbrook and Sough, and Trawden) - Rural Villages (tier 4) these settlements will accommodate development primarily to meet local needs (Barley, Blacko, Higham, Laneshaw Bridge, Newchurch-in-Pendle and Spen Brook, Roughlee and Crow Trees, and Salterforth,).